tdeshong/Border_Analysis/README.md

 import csv
 import unnittest
 ```

-## Tests
-The test_borderAnalysis.py in src directory is the unit test for borderAnalysis.py.
-There are 3 test in insight_testsuite/tests: 1) which was the test that was provided,
-2) which test months are sorted correctly and 3) test that a border with multiple recurring measures calculates the correct monthly average

 ## Approach

 The information read from the csv is put into a nested dictionary with the first key being the date, the second key being the border, the third key being the measure with the value of a list with the zero index being the value(from csv) and 1st index being the average defaulted at zero. {date : {border: {measure : [value, avgerage] }}}